joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 </div>

 #### Sprint 1: Development I (05/04 - 11/04)
+##### Preamble
+Given this was our first sprint, we were not expecting much to get done whilst our members were finding our way around agile working.
+Therefore, the tasks and user stories laid out for the week were not extremely overbearing.

 ##### Plan
 1. Setup development environments on all team members' workstations and practice the continuous integration process (push / pull workflow) using our own feature branches.